 Caramel Bread Pudding has a perfect custard pudding center with a crisp outer crust!
-Packed with flavor and topped with caramel sauce, this is the dessert you’ve been craving!
+Packed with flavor and topped with caramel sauce, this dessert is the stuff dreams are made of.

 Preheat oven to 375°F. Lightly grease an 8-inch square baking dish or 2 qt casserole with baking spray.
 Set aside.

 In a large bowl, combine bread cubes with melted butter, cinnamon, nutmeg, raisins and chopped pecans.
 Mix gently until well blended.
 Pour into bottom of prepared baking dish.